lizzieinvancouver/ospree/data/ospreexlsx_README.txt

 Swartz1981
 actual paper measure time to % bud burst in Growing Degree Hours.
 It seems this was converted to days to % budburst when input into our datasheet in ospree.xlsx.
-**Actually, I think that it has been converted from growing degree hours to %budburst in the original figure, to growing degree days in our data sheet…it seems values from the figure have simply been divided by 24.
+**Actually, I think that it has been converted from growing degree hours to %budburst in the original figure, to growing degree days in our data sheet…it seems values from the figure have simply been divided by 24.***
+***We checked this as a group by re-extracting these data.
+Problematic because highly variable based on scale of capture.
+We think, our data was converted from growing degree hours to growing degree days by dividing figure values by 24.